DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

     }]
 }
 ```
-Note that this will create two elements with *none* as `elementType`, named "Color" and "ColorRange", each containing nodes with names that start with "DSCore.Color" and "DSCore.ColorRange" respectively:
+Note that this will create two elements with *none* as `elementType`, named *Color* and *ColorRange*, each containing nodes with names that start with `DSCore.Color` and `DSCore.ColorRange` respectively:

 ![image](img/layout-include-class.png?raw=true)